Saint-Pol-de-Léon Cathedral: Rose window

 Also in the south transept is a statue of Joan of Arc by Charles Desvergnes and nearby a statue of saint Paul Aurélien.
-There is also a statue of saint Anthony the Hermit (51) dating to 1750. and nearby two crucifix.
+There is also a statue of StAnthony the Hermit (51) dating to 1750, and nearby two crucifix.
 One dates to the 15th century and came from the "Crucifix des Champs" one of the seven parishes of Minihy-Léon.
 The second crucifix is known as the "Crucifix de la ville".
 There is also a painting of Jesus on the cross entitled "La Déploration".
 This oil painting is signed Charles Lefebvre and dates to 1846.
 It was a gift to the cathedral from Napoleon III in around 1860.
 The Virgin Mary is shown kissing Jesus' feet.
 Beneath this painting is an enfeu which bears the coat of arms of Trédern, a family who lived at Plougoulm.
 According to Peyron, Guillaume de Trédern, a canon of Léon had founded a chapel devoted to Saint Jérôme in 1510 and an altar can be seen to the right of the enfeu, this altar dedicated to Saint Jérôme.

 Another oil painting in this area is entitled "Présentation de la règle des Minimes par Saint François de Paule".
 This 17th-centiury painting is located to the left of Lefebvre's masterpiece.
 It came from the Minimes chapel which was demolished in 1893.
 It depicts a Franciscan friar, almost certainly Saint Francis of Paola, holding the book laying down the rules of the Minimes group.
 On the book is an inscription reading "Haec regula mitis et sancta".
 He holds the book up to a crowd of onlookers which includes various clerics.

 The third painting in the south transept depicts the Annunciation.
 It had been displayed in the cathedral choir area during the 1901 celebration when the cathedral was designated a basilica; the basilica of the Annunciation.
 Just by this painting and in the third ogive there is a cartouche surmounted by a mitre and cross carried by two angels.
 The cartouche bears the coat of arms of Monseigneur Guy le Clerc who was the Léon bishop from 1514 to 1521 and his motto "Battons et Abattons".
 Guy le Clerc was almoner to Queen Claude de France, the wife of François the First.